YuyaHirano1994/p1-React-Typescript/README.md

 React TypeScript

-# What did you learn?
+# What did I learn?

 using React and TypeScript